samuel8876170/Chinese-Chess-Xiangqi/README.md

 # Chinese-Chess-Xiangqi
 <pre>
+FIRST, you NEED to press ESC to choose another pieces after you have already chosen one piece.

 It is a chinese chess game which is similar with the typical chess most people played.
     -This code is simple and not perfectly optimized / even some missing rules
         (If you have any more efficient way/ideas, tell me!
 I really want to know)